Maytide/Miscellaneous/Mosaic Enroller/README.md

 It requires the three template images of the buttons (highlighted in red in below images), which aren't hard to make.
 Or PM me if interested.

+Source of most of the template matching: https://www.pyimagesearch.com/2015/01/26/multi-scale-template-matching-using-python-opencv/

 ## Instructions:
 0. Install python and all the library dependencies.
 1. Make sure the courses are in your shopping cart.